Ladysnake/Ladysnake.github.io/wiki/charter.md

 curse_project: 538646
 ---

+Charter is a Minecraft fabric mod allowing for a more dynamic faction and claiming system without breaking the game immersion.

 # ![Contract](charter/contract.png)Contract

 Contracts are the **starting point** of Charter.
 Signing them **links your soul to the contract** which can be used in various ways later on.